chb0github/pyrsia/docs/blockchain/why-use-aleph.md

 # Motivation

 One of Pyrsia's main design decisions is to use a blockchain for its underlying datastore.
-The data structure(s) of a blockchain are plenty challenging but nothing mind bending.
+The data structure(s) of a blockchain are plenty challenging but nothing mind-bending.
 However, the real challenge to blockchain is consensus;
 how do you get a bunch of strangers to trust each other and agree, when some of them might be corrupt and you could have any number of faults in the system?